conect2ai/vehicle2nodered/README.md

 5- Import the Node-RED flow

 In the option `Import`, choose the option `select a file to import` and select the file `flows.json` that is in this repository.
-Press the button `Deploy` to save the changes, and the server is ready to work!
+Press the button `Deploy` to save the changes, and the server is ready almost to work!

 ### Part II) Configure Torque App Pro